Maine State Senate District 1

 CURRENT REPRESENTATIVE:

-Troy Jackson, a Democrat from Allagash.
-He has recently served in the state legislature since being elected in November 2017.
-He also served in the House from 2003-2008 and the Senate from 2009-2014.
+Susan Bernard, a Republican from Caribou.
+She has most recently served in the state legislature since being elected in November 2024.
+She also served in the House from 2021-2022.

 Information for this lawmaker’s biography has been compiled from numerous public sources, including pages maintained by political parties, individual lawmakers and the Maine Legislature.